Sher-Chowdhury/mysql-operator2/README.md

 go mod tidy
 ```

-this in turn ended up updating the go.mod file.
+This in turn ended up updating the go.mod file.